View products that support dmairfield.org

 THE SOUTHERN ROUTE

 Take a look at a US map that shows terrain features and you'll see that the east-west line defined by El Paso, Tucson, Yuma and San Diego follows relatively low elevations.
-This, along with fuel capacity and altitude limitations of early aircraft designs, is a big factor in why the Davis-Monthan Airfield was so popular a stopping place during the Golden Age of flight.
+This, along with fuel capacity and altitude limitations of early aircraft designs, is a big factor in why the Davis-Monthan Airfield was a popular stopping place for civil, military and commercial pilots traveling east from California and west from New York during the Golden Age of flight.

 CHRONOLOGY OF THE DAVIS- MONTHAN AIRFIELD